Boundedness of the number of nodal domains for eigenfunctions of generic Kaluza-Klein $3$-folds: Introduction

 \section{Introduction}

 This article is concerned with the number of nodal domains of eigenfunctions of the Laplacian on certain $3$-dimensional compact smooth Riemannian manifolds $(P, G)$.
-The manifolds are $S^1 = SO(2)$ bundles $\pi: P \to X$ over a Riemannian surface $(X,g)$, and $G$ is assumed to be a Kaluza-Klein metric {\it adapted} to $\pi$, i.e., $G$ is invariant under the free $S^1$ action on $P$ and there exists a splitting $TP = H(P) \oplus V(P)$ of $TP$ so that $d \pi: H_p(P) \to T_{\pi(p)} X$ is isometric and so that the fibers are geodesics.
-Thus, $\pi: P \to X$ is a special kind of Riemannian submersion with totally geodesic fibers in the sense of \cite{BBB} (see Definition \ref{SASAKIDEF}).
-The $S^1$ action commutes with the Laplacian $\Delta_G$ of the Kaluza-Klein metric $G$ and one may separate variables to obtain an orthonormal basis of joint eigenfunctions $\phi_{m,j}$, In Proposition \ref{GENg} we show that for generic choices of $g$ on $X$, these joint eigenfunctions are the only eigenfunctions of $\Delta_G$ up to complex conjugation, i.e. the eigenvalues of $\Delta_G$ are simple.
+The manifolds are $S^1 = SO(2)$ bundles $\pi: P \to X$ over a Riemannian surface $(X,g)$, and $G$ is assumed to be a Kaluza-Klein metric {\it adapted} to $\pi$, i.e., $G$ is invariant under the free $S^1$ action on $P$ and there exists a splitting $TP = H(P) \oplus V(P)$ of $TP$ so that $d \pi: H_p(P) \to T_{\pi(p)} X$ is isometric and so the fibers are geodesics.
+Thus, $\pi: P \to X$ is a special kind of Riemannian submersion with totally geodesic fibers in the sense of \cite{BBB} (see Definition \ref{SASAKIDEF} and Definition \ref{ADAPTEDDEF}).
+The $S^1$ action commutes with the the Laplacian $\Delta_G$ of the Kaluza-Klein metric $G$ and one may separate variables to obtain an orthonormal basis of joint eigenfunctions $\phi_{m,j}$,

 Our focus is on the nodal sets of the real or imaginary parts of